Planning an event? Here’s the first step in your church communications strategy

 Here’s the solution:

-The Pitch is a step-by-step process you can use to communicate the heart of what you’re trying to say.
+The Invitation is a step-by-step process you can use to communicate the heart of what you’re trying to say.
 I know it sounds salesy, but it’s actually a form with five parts drawn directly from The Communication Triangle:

 - What’s the dream?